The line of sight

 Philippe Cramer has also created products for other companies who share with him a taste for well-executed work, a love of the material and the ethical requirement of sustainability.
 Most recently, he has created accessories and furniture for the Petit h label, the experimental division of the Hermès Group, which encourages independent designers to express themselves freely by using remnants of its spectacular materials.
 Like the “slow design” movement, the artist undertakes to limit the social and ecological impact of his creations by using local and responsibly-sourced materials to create timeless pieces made for keeping, sharing and handing down.

-All in equal measure, Philippe Cramer is an insatiable experimenter, learner and designer.
-This is why he is, first of all, an extraordinary creative artist.
+All in equal measure, Philippe Cramer is an insatiable experimenter and learner.
+This is why he is, above all, an extraordinary artist.

 Philippe Cramer’s work springs more from instinct than reason; it is an act, more than a concept.
 Each creation draws upon, as its source, the visceral, raw sensibility of the artist, his passion for travel and his fascination with the poetry of nature.
 His heart quickens, his eye rejoices, his hand, finally, forms familiar and playful items.
 An admirer of Brancusi, Arp and Max Bill, he enjoys creating a universe of the senses in which objects are in harmony with the infinite, with the image of finely-finished, simple and classical forms of furniture, complemented with delicate and organic porcelain or metalwork.